WARAMI: National Reconciliation Week

 Session 2: Stolen Generation, Kinchela Boys Home - Uncle Robert Paul Young #24

-Session 3 – Live 30 May 2020: Stolen Generation, Kinchela Boys Home: Uncle James Michael Widdy Welch
+Session 3 – Stolen Generation, Kinchela Boys Home: Uncle James Michael Widdy Welsh

 Torres Strait Islander Culture Sessions – Available from 1-3 June 2020

-1st Session – 1 June 2020: Torres Strait Islander Culture (Educational) session 1: Beatty Clan Crew
+1st Session – Torres Strait Islander Culture (Welcome Dance) - Beatty Clan Crew

-2nd Session – 3 June 2020: Happy Mabo Day!
-Torres Strait Islander Culture (Song and dance) session 2: Beatty Clan Crew
+2nd Session – Happy Mabo Day!
+Torres Strait Islander Culture (Song and Dance) - Beatty Clan Crew

 What is Mabo Day?